 - Collagen Gingerbread Bites

 These healthy fig bars have a dried fig and hazelnut filling that's coated in dark chocolate.
 They're Paleo, Vegan and no bake!

 - Line an 8" x 8" baking pan with foil, set aside.

 - Combine all fig bar ingredients, except water, in food processor.
 Blend, for 1 minute.

 - Add water, then blend until dough starts to clump.

 - Firmly press dough into the lined pan, then place bars in freezer for at least one hour to set.

 - Remove bars from freezer and cut into 16 even pieces.

 - Once chocolate is fully melted, remove from heat.
-Dip fig bars in melted chocolate and let dry on a non-stick surface (I used wax paper).
+Dip fig bars in melted chocolate and set on a sheet of parchment paper to dry.